Building Codes FAQ

 - Swings and other playground equipment.

-- Window awnings supported by an exterior wall which do not project more than 54 inches from the exterior wall and do not require additional support.
+- Window awnings supported by an exterior wall that do not project more than 54 inches (1372 mm) from the exterior wall and do not require additional support.

 The Town of Nolensville is not permitted to enforce any subdivision convents or restrictions which are private agreements created by developers.
 However The Town of Nolensville strongly recommends that you get permission from your HOA before applying for a permit of any type.